ornl-languages/osb/ssca1/README.md

 The sequence alignment is the central functionality of genetic analysis and many other Bioinformatics applications.
-It infers the structural and functional relationship between the DNA/RNA or protein sequences, and ﬁnds similarity between the query and reference sequences.
+It infers the structural and functional relationship between the DNA/RNA or protein sequences, and finds similarity between the query and reference sequences.
 The sequence matching functionality, essentially a pattern matching function, has wider applications besides Bioinformatics.
-One of the most popular algorithms for sequence matching is the Smith-Waterman algorithm, which employs a dynamic programming approach to ﬁnd local alignment, which ﬁnds local regions with high levels of similarity.
+One of the most popular algorithms for sequence matching is the Smith-Waterman algorithm, which employs a dynamic programming approach to find local alignment, which finds local regions with high levels of similarity.
 Given the importance of this algorithm and its wider application, it is included in many benchmark suites including Scalable Synthetic Compact Applications 1 (SSCA1) and BioParallel, and is used in tools for analyzing next generation sequencing data such as SNPTools.

-Like many scientiﬁc simulations and workloads, the Smith-Waterman algorithm execution is constrained by the availability of resources.
+Like many scientific simulations and workloads, the Smith-Waterman algorithm execution is constrained by the availability of resources.
 The algorithm complexity is bounded by O(mn), where m is the length of the main sequence and n is the lengths of the match sequence.
 Given the importance of the